Sweep Tosho: 2007: six-year-old season

 Sweep Tosho remained in training as a six-year-old but failed to win in four races.
 In spring she finished second to Kongo Rikishio in the Milers Cup at Hanshin and then ran unplaced behind Koiuta in the Grade I Victoria Mile.
 After five months off the track she returned in October and was dropped in distance to finish fourth behind Super Hornet in the Grade II Swan Stakes over 1400 metres at Kyoto.
 She ended her racing career by running for the fourth time in the Queen Elizabeth II Cup on 11 November.
 She finished third of the thirteen runners behind Daiwa Scarlet and Fusaichi Pandora, beaten two lengths by the winner.

 Breeding record

 Sweep Tosho was retired from racing to become a broodmare for her owner's stud.
-She has produced at least three foals, all of whom have won races:
+She produced 10 foals before her death at age 19.